AI-MOO/AI-MOO/README.md

 - ✨ I’m currently working on great AI & IoT projects
 - 🌱 I’m currently learning Deep Learning, Web Development and more
-- 🤔 I’m looking for help with
+- 🤔 I’m looking for help with Web Development
 - 💬 Ask me about AI , IoT , Electrical Engineering.
 - 📫 How to reach me: @science10s
 - 😄 Pronouns: His/He